Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • If you’re switching jobs, you need to fill out and submit a new W-4 with your new employer.

-• You may also want to re-file your W-4 to ensure that your withholdings factor in a big life change, like having a baby, buying a home or receiving a raise at work.⁴
+• You may also want to re-file your W-4 to ensure that your withholdings reflect a big life change, such as having a baby, buying a home, or receiving a raise at work.3

 Tax season, but make it painless

-Now that you have the steps for completing a W-4 and what you should take into account for your withholding, you can fill yours out with confidence.
+Now that you have the steps for completing a W-4 and the factors to consider for your withholding, you can fill yours out with confidence.

-Since the IRS requires individuals to pay income taxes over the course of the year, trty to fill out your W-4 accurately so you don’t get hit with a surprise tax bill.
+Since the IRS requires individuals to pay income taxes over the course of the year, try to fill out your W-4 accurately so you don’t get hit with a surprise tax bill.

 Expecting a refund?
 Find out how to set up direct deposit with the IRS and get your money sooner.